 Young Children's Community

 Ms. Mariana Vicéns Primary Level and Assistant to Infancy Directress

 Mariana was born and raised in Humacao, Puerto Rico.
 As a Montessori child, she knew from an early age that her passion is working with children and making a difference in the world.
 She attended the University of Florida (Go Gators!) where she got a bachelor in Sociology and Latin American Studies.
 She continued her education at The Universidad Interamericana de Puerto Rico earning a master’s degree in Special Education.
 During this time she worked as a Teacher Assistant at a local Montessori school and knew she had found her calling.
 She returned to the United States for Montessori Training and graduated with a master’s degree in Montessori Education from the Washington Montessori Institute (AMI) at Loyola University.
 It was her good fortune to meet a group of amazing women and she found the Full Circle Montessori School community where she opened her own classroom and began the adventure of a lifetime.
 After 5 years teaching the Primary level, she decided to continue her education and she received her Assistance to Infancy Diploma from The Montessori Institute in Denver Colorado.

 She loves her Caribbean roots and high positive energy for living life, and incorporates the Puerto Rican rhythm, love, and language in her classroom.
 With each passing day she reminds herself that children inspire her to become a better person.
 She always acknowledges that she is in fact not a teacher, but that the children are the ones that teach her everyday about the Montessori method and the simplicity of life.
 In her spare time she enjoys doing outdoors activities, dancing, traveling, learning about other cultures, and trying new things.
-She is a proud aunt of a boy called Gabriel and a beautiful girl named Cecilia and on Novemeber 2017 she and her husband will welcome their first child, Manuela Catalina.
+She is a proud aunt of a boy called Gabriel and a beautiful girl named Cecilia and in 2017 she welcomed herr first child, Manuela Catalina.